Reading Time: 50 Minutes

 Sirius grimaced.
 “I do.”
 His gaze went back to the ritual.
 Malfoy had been brought into the inner circle and had shed his robe for the final act.
 “Her father?”

 “We can’t find him,” Amelia admitted.
 “He’s not at home.
 This time of the year he’s usually off on one of his expeditions.
 If he took a Ministry portkey, we’ll be able to track to him at least his landing point.
-I have a team of Aurors at the Ministry working through the portkey records to see if that is what happened.”
+I have a team of aurors at the Ministry working through the portkey records to see if that is what happened.”

-The goblin king stepped forward as they all stood.
+The dverger king stepped forward as they all stood.
 “The Glain Neidr protocols activated for a ritual.”
 His gaze travelled to the ritual space.
 “This is the first time the entire conclave has cast outside the bank since their inception.
 Naturally, I became curious.”

-“Harry has claimed Gryffindor’s Circle,” Sirius said and offered the goblin a seat beside him on the log.
+“Harry has claimed Gryffindor’s Circle,” Sirius said and offered the dverger a seat beside him on the log.
 He grinned briefly when the smaller being nimbly hopped up on the log.
 He sat down himself.
 He made quick work of explaining what happened.

 “The dead men… their estates will be accessed for reparations for this young woman.”